MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 ### The Pauli Matrix Attempt

-This was where Dirac's genius had begun to shine.
+This was where Dirac's genius began to shine.
 Normally, one would conclude this to be a dead route since no scalar number satisfies all constraints at once.
 The Pauli matrices were then tried.
 Although Dirac claimed to have derived these himself, it is not consensus as these matrices are usually associated with Wolfgang Pauli, another prominent physicist of that time.
 A famous property of these matrices is that they satisfy:

 $$ \sigma_i \sigma_j + \sigma_j \sigma_i = 0 $$